10 School Lunchbox Desserts Kids Actually Eat (No-Bake & Make-Ahead)

 1: No-Bake Oatmeal Energy Bites (8 ingredients, 15 minutes)

-These little bites have saved my sanity more times than I can count.
-They’re chewy, sweet, and packed with oats, honey, and sunflower seed butter – which means they’re completely nut-free and school-safe!
+Chewy, sweet, and packed with oats, honey, and sunflower seed butter – completely nut-free and school-safe.

 Ingredients You’ll Need